logopolop/RapidQuizz/assistance.md

 ### Assistance :

-This is not playable if you are in plane mode.
+This game is actually not playable if you are in plane mode.
 An internet connection is required to play the game.

 To enjoy the leaderboard and achievements, be sure to enable Game Center.